Set up user authentication with external systems

 Native Splunk authentication takes precedence over any other type of authentication scheme.
 When you configure scripted authentication, the Splunk native authentication scheme still processes logins before passing the request onward to the scripted authentication scheme.

 Splunk Cloud Platform doesn't support scripted authentication of any kind.
 Don't try to use scripted authentication to log users into Splunk Cloud, even by using a Splunk app.

 How scripted authentication works

-In scripted authentication, a user-generated Python script serves as the middleman between the Splunk server and an external authentication system such as PAM or RADIUS.
+In scripted authentication, a Python script that you create serves as the middleman between Splunk Enterprise and an external authentication system such as PAM or RADIUS.

-The API consists of a few functions that handle communications between Splunk software and the authentication system.
+The API consists of a few functions that handle communications between Splunk Enterprise and the authentication system.
 You need to create a script with handlers that implement those functions.

-To integrate your authentication system with Splunk Enterprise, make sure the authentication system is running and then do the following:
+To integrate your authentication system with Splunk Enterprise, confirm that the authentication system is running and then do the following:

 Splunk provides several example authentication scripts and associated configuration files, including one set for RADIUS and another for PAM.
 There is also a simple script called